TeraSystemsAI/.github/profile/README.md

 Ph.D.
 Applied Mathematics
 AI Systems Engineer and Researcher

-TeraSystemsAI is independently developed and operated, with a focus on long-term system quality rather than short-term optimization.
+TeraSystemsAI LLC is independently developed and operated, with a focus on long-term system quality rather than short-term optimization.

 ---